ggiuffre/machine-lambda/README.md

 output = foldl activation
 ```

-... where `activation` computes the activation of just one layer in a network.
+... where `activation` is the activation of just one layer in a network.

 ## Usage